of Minutes to Read

 Make your customer feel appreciated

 Why would a customer want to switch field service providers when they feel welcomed by their current provider?
-They wouldn’t.
-Train your office and field staff to start and end every interaction with a smile and “thank you,” or some variation.
+Train your staff to take company communications into their own hands.
 Imagine this – your estimator greets a potential customer with, “thank you for letting me come by today,” and concludes the visit with, “thanks again for considering us for the job.”
 Or your receptionist takes a call and, after identifying your company and his/herself, adds, “What can I help you with today?”
 Then, no matter how challenging the customer, ends with, “thank you again for letting us know about this.”

-Take a look at the second and fourth bullets.
 Unhelpful or unknowledgeable staff and failure to fix on the first visit suggest a competence issue and push people to switch field service providers.
-Examine your scheduling processes – be sure you are sending the right tech to a job, and that person is prepared for a first-time-fix.
+Examine your scheduling processes – be sure you are sending the right tech to a job, and that person is prepared for a first-time fix.
 Have your intake staff get as much information as possible, including model numbers and photos, when the work order is created.
 Your scheduler should know which technicians are rated for the equipment to be installed or repaired and what parts to send on the truck.
 Equip field staff with access to an in-house expert or manufacturer database.

-Provide a self-service portal where a customer can, at his or her convenience, create a service request or work order, check on the status of an invoice, and leave feedback.
-In combination with job-site invoicing, this will eliminate hours of back-office and front-office time on calls and call-backs.
+Provide a self-service portal where a customer can interact with your business directly, either with team members or a FAQ.
+Self-service portals allow customers to create a service request or work order, check on the status of an invoice, and leave feedback.
+Providing the customer with a personalized experience helps improve retention and cuts costs spent on acquiring new customers.
+In combination with job-site invoicing, a self-service portal eliminates hours of back-office and front-office time on calls and callbacks.

 It is essential that you build a great online reputation.
 Go to every length to resolve customer issues.
 Solicit online reviews, either on your website (not best) or in public spaces like Google+ and Yelp.
 Watch reviews – if there is a complaint or negative review, answer it, expressing your concern and explaining what steps you took to resolve the issue.